-With upon us, I thought I would post my article this Christmas season with bits of interesting information and details about Christmas, the Gospels and Epiphany.
-Join us in Bethlehem for Christmas this year from December 26-January 4 or any of six times in 2015.
+With Epiphany upon us, I thought I would post my article this Christmas season with bits of interesting information and details about Christmas.
+Join us any of five times in the Holy Land in 2022.
 Visit www.SteveGoes.com.

 Did the Wise Men Meet the Shepherds?